 "People in every nation enhance the social dimension of their lives by acting as committed and responsible citizens." - Pope Francis

-The first step to voting is making sure that you are registered to vote and that your voter registration is up to date.
+Before you head to the polls on Election Day, be sure to verify your voter registration is up to date.
 Remember, you must vote where you are registered to vote.
-The voter registration process is simple.
+The voter registration verification process is simple.
 If you have any questions, we are here to help!Am I Registered to Vote?

 How to Vote

 If you plan to vote in person, consider how you will get to your polling location and what you need to once you get there, such as a mask or supplies if you believe you will need to wait in line for a long time to cast your ballot or an ID if it is your first time voting at polling location.
 PA voters can see accepted ID for voting here.Voting Deadlines

 You can also learn more about how to get others involved in our political process to help increase participation in our political process along.
 When We All Vote, a nonpartisan effort launched in 2018 by co-chairs Michelle Obama, Tom Hanks, Lin-Manuel Miranda, Janelle Monae, Chris Paul, Faith Hill and Tim McGraw, aims to change the culture around voting using a data-driven and multifaceted approach to increase participation in elections and provides information to help make voters aware of their voting rights.
 Democracy for All is another nonpartisan organization that seeks to connect and involve all people and communities, especially those traditionally underrepresented, in the democratic process.